docker-hy/docker-hy.github.io/pages/part1/part1.md

 We can now create a new Ubuntu container and execute the `uptime` command by running `docker container run fav_distro:xenial uptime`

-> Mac/win only: Notice how the uptime is the uptime of your moby virtual machine.

 We'll look more into the Ubuntu image in part 3.

 ### Running and stopping containers